2022–23 NHL season: National

-This is the second season of the league's seven-year U.S. national broadcast rights deals with the ESPN family of networks and Turner Sports.
+This was the second season of the league's seven-year U.S. national broadcast rights deals with the ESPN family of networks and Warner Bros Discovery Sports (formerly Turner Sports).

-ESPN is airing exclusive regular season games on selected Tuesdays, Thursdays, and weekends, while ESPN2 is scheduled to air at least one game on April 1.
-ABC will continue to air games on selected Saturdays during the second half of the season.
-ESPN+ and Hulu will exclusively stream games throughout the season, primarily on most Tuesdays, Thursdays, and weekends.
-ESPN+ will also stream all ABC games, several of the ESPN games, as well as out-of-market games.
-The All-Star Game and the Stadium Series will be on ABC, and ESPN will have the All-Star Skills Competition.
-NHL content on ESPN+, including out-of-market games, will be branded under the new title "NHL Power Play".
-On March 14, Disney Channel will produce an alternative broadcast of the Washington Capitals–New York Rangers game, using the league's player and puck tracking system to render a live, real-time animation of players modeled after characters on the animated show Big City Greens.
+ESPN aired exclusive regular season games on selected Tuesdays, Thursdays, and weekends.
+ABC continued to air games on selected Saturdays during the second half of the season.
+ESPN+ and Hulu exclusively streamed games throughout the season, primarily on most Tuesdays, Thursdays, and weekends.
+The All-Star Game and the Stadium Series was broadcast by ABC, while the All-Star skills competition aired on ESPN.
+NHL content on ESPN+, including out-of-market games, was rebranded under the blanket title "NHL Power Play on ESPN+".
+ESPN also collaborated with Disney Channel on a youth-oriented alternate broadcast of the Washington Capitals–New York Rangers game on March 14, 2023, using the player and puck tracking system to render a live, 3D animated version of the game portrayed by characters from its animated series Big City Greens.

-Turner is airing regular season games primarily on TNT, with TBS, truTV, and HLN being used as an overflow channel.
-Their games include Wednesday-night national games, selected Sunday games during the second half of the season, a Thanksgiving Showdown doubleheader on Black Friday, and the Winter Classic.
-Unlike last year, not all TNT's games are exclusive and will be blacked out in one of the participating teams' market in favor of the local broadcaster's feed.
+WBD aired regular season games primarily on TNT, with TBS, truTV, and HLN being used as overflow.
+TNT primarily aired national games on Wednesday nights, along with the Thanksgiving Showdown, Winter Classic, and selected Sunday games during the later half of the season.
+Unlike the previous season, not all of TNT's games were exclusive broadcasts, and were thus subject to blackout.

 NHL Network continues to nationally televise selected regular season games not broadcast by either ESPN or TNT.
 The network also produces its own game broadcasts on Saturday and Sunday afternoons as part of the NHL Network Showcase series.